JustWhit3/osmanip/README.md

 cout << feat( sty, "underlined" ) << feat( col, "red" ) << "This is an underlined red string." << reset( "all" );
 ```
 This will underline and color the output stream in red until the `reset( "all" )` function is met again, in order to reset all the output stream color / style.
+> If you want to know all the available commands, visit the [code structure](https://github.com/JustWhit3/osmanip/blob/main/doc/Code%20structure.md) page.

 ### Cursor navigation